 Most of the MySQL installation can be owned by

-if you like.
-The exception is that the data directory must be owned bymysql
+rootif you like.
+The exception is that the data directory must be owned bymysql.
+To accomplish this, run the following commands asrootin the installation directory:shell>

 If you want MySQL to start automatically when you boot your machine, you can copy